ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 The following deliverables should be pushed to your Github repo.

-* A Jupyter Notebook (.ipynb) file containing all your Python code.
+* A (or multiple) Jupyter Notebook (.ipynb) file(s) containing all your Python code.
-* A data folder containing your original data set and your clean data set in CSV format.
+* A data folder containing your original datasets and your clean datasets.
-* Your final project report/presentation created from template.
+* Your final project report/presentation created from the template.

 ## Presentation Guideline and Criteria